Samin Nosrat Is Embracing 'Good Things'

 One of the reasons I was curious to see A Big Bold Beautiful Journey is that it repurposes what is essentially a children's fantasy device for a grown-up audience.

-It's a drama about love, loss, and the fear of commitment, with a let's go on an adventure twist, like eternal sunshine of the spotless mind by way of the phantom toll booth.
+It's a drama about love, loss, and the fear of commitment, with a let's go on an adventure twist, like eternal sunshine of the spotless mind by way of the Phantom Tollbooth.

+I wish it were remotely as good as that sounds.
 The movie was written by Seth Rice, of the recent haute cuisine horror satire The Menu, and from the beginning it's awash in strained whimsy.

 We're in an unidentified city where rain showers erupt out of nowhere and everyone packs perfectly color-coordinated umbrellas.